sci-visus/OpenVisus/README.md

 ## mod_visus

-See Docker directory and look for VISUS_MODVISUS=1
+See Docker directory

 # Auto Deploy

 `.travis.yml` and `.appveyor.ymp` deploy automatically to `GitHub Releases` when the Git commit is tagged.
-To properly tag your commit, your first need to edit the CMake/setup.py and change the VERSION number.
 Then tag your code in git:

 ```
+vi CMake/setup.py
+# .... change the VERSION number in the file...
 git commit -a -m "...your message here..."
 git config --global push.followTags true
-VERSION=X.Y.Z # replace  with the same numbers from CMake/setup.py
+ # replace  with the same numbers from CMake/setup.py
-git tag -a "$VERSION" -m "$VERSION"
+VERSION=X.Y.Z git tag -a "$VERSION" -m "$VERSION"
 git push
 ```